jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/independent/audio2midi.md

 ## Performance Curve
 ---

-Finally our results can be summarized by the plot below
+Finally our results can be summarized by the plot below.
+This took 2 days to run on my personal computer (Macbook 2017 - 13') to run

 <img src="../../../../images/ga_performance.png" width="90%" align="center"/>